 This web site contains information and further links to some basic background to the Celts and the Druids, as well as to the places visited.

 The time is 54 BCE.
 The place is pre-Roman Britain, Keltica as its peoples call it.
 Julius Caesar has conquered Gaul.
 Next will be Keltica.
 There he knows the tribal leaders are disunited, quarrelsome, and he believes, can be easily defeated one by one, the strategy that was so successful in Gaul.
 But he knows too of the Cauldron of Wisdom.
 It is the one symbol that could unite all of the tribes together under a single Leader, and Caesar lays his plans to ensure that this does not happen

-But he knows too of the Cauldron of Wisdom It is the one symbol that could unite all of the tribes together under a single Leader.
-It falls to Rhiannon, a Druidess to convey the Cauldron on a perilous journey to where it will be used in the choosing of the High King.
+Book 1, The Wisdom of Rhiannon - The Prophecy Unfolds, tells of a long foretold prophecy concerning Rhiannon, and speaks of the tragedy she has brought to her family, and of her role of bringing wisdom to the high.
+So it appears that it is for Rhiannon, now a Druidess, to convey the Cauldron on a perilous journey to where it will be used in the choosing of the High King.
 She must endure deceit, treachery and many other dangers in the journey.
-She is aided by Geraint, the Awakening Man, whose coming was long prophesied, and together they set out on a journey that takes them across the land now known as Wales.
+She is aided by Geraint, the Awakening Man, whose coming was also prophesied, and together they set out on a journey that takes them across the land now known as Wales.

 Llewellyn ap Dafydd the author hopes you enjoy the book if you venture that far, and otherwise find the web site and its links of interest.